- Left: for groups

-This post was inspired by some posts on teacher Facebook pages by new teachers asking for ideas.
-Classroom management is a common, if not the most common, issue that arises among teacher candidates and new teacher.
+Classroom management is a common, if not the most common, issue that arises among teacher candidates and new teachers.
 It is challenging to some degree for almost all teachers.
 As a long time teacher trainer for the states of Connecticut and South Carolina, I had compiled presentation ideas about classroom management I used to share with the candidates I was helping.
-I hope this post can serve as a cheat sheet for new teachers.
+I hope this post can serve as a starting point for new teachers.

 First, I identify 3 stages of classroom management: